iascchen/eggduino-station/README.md

 Start notification with setting interval

-* ab0101nn / AB0101nn : Start temperature notification with setting interval, for example : set interval 20s should send ab010114
+* ab0101nn / AB0101nn : Start temperature notification with setting interval, for example : set interval 20s should send ab010114.
+According the LM75 sensor is slow, only return 1 temperature per second, so if you send `ab010101`, the temperature return interval will be about 16s
 * ab0201nn / AB0201nn : Start humidity notification with setting interval, for example : set interval 5s should send ab020105
 * ab0301nn / AB0301nn : Start quaternions notification with setting interval, for example : set interval 2s should send ab030102
 * ab0401nn / AB0401nn : Start station notification with setting interval, for example : set interval 15s should send ab04010f